High-speed XYZ-nanopositioner for scanning ion conductance microscopy

 This design can mechanically cancel dynamic forces exerted onto the Z-support frame when the Z-piezoactuator is quickly displaced.
 Moreover, it permits the Z-positioner to have a resonance frequency comparable to that of the Z-piezoactuator under free oscillation.
 Injecting epoxy glue between the diaphragm flexures and the Z-piezoactuator improved the mechanical stability of the Z-positioner and enabled its robust long-term actuation.
-The nanopipette is mechanically connected to the top flexure by gluing the nanopipette only to the top clamp [Fig. 2(b)] so that the nanopipette can move with the Z-movement of the top flexure.
-To achieve a small mass and the straight motion of the nanopipette along its length, without causing motion and vibrations in the lateral directions, first the nanopipette length was shortened from the conventional length, 35--38 mm, to $\sim$12--14 mm.
-Second, the nanopipette was laterally supported by the spacers made of an elastic material, each positioned next to one of the clamps.
-The spacers work as a guide for longitudinal motion of the nanopipette and avoid vibration generation in the lateral directions.
-To achieve easy removal of the nanopipette while ensuring its firm attachment of the clamp, the nanopipette was inserted to a polyimide tube with an inner diameter of 1 mm and thickness of 60 $\mu$m and glued with an acrylate resin.
-The outer surface of the polyimide tube was also glued to the top clamp using the same resin.
-The polyimide tube fills the gap between the nanopipette and the clamp, allowing the use of a small amount of acrylate resin and hence the easy removal of the nanopipette; the nanopipette can be easily removed from the clamp by pushing it from the bottom.
+The $\sim$12--14-mm-long nanopipette is mechanically connected to the top flexure by gluing the nanopipette only to the top clamp [Fig. \ref{f2}(b)] so that the nanopipette can move with the z-movement of the top flexure.
+In order to avoid unintentional mechanical vibrations of the nanopipette, the nanopipette length was shortened as much as possible and the nanopipette was supported by the spacers made of an elastic material at the top and bottom clamps.
+A polyimide tube inserted between the nanopipette at the glue point enhances the fixing strength between the nanopipette to the clamp.
 This assembly only decreases the resonance frequency of the Z-piezoactuator by 10\% since the total mass of the nanopipette and clamp are much smaller than that of the Z-piezoactuator.
-Importantly, undesirable vibrations were suppressed in the Z-positioner below the first resonance frequency at 100 kHz.
-The measured first resonance frequency agreed reasonably well with the result of the FEA simulation [Fig. 3(a)].
-The travel range of Z-nanopositioner was $\sim$6 $\mu$m, as measured with a laser vibrometer (NLV-2500, Polytech), approximately half the original maximum displacement of the Z-piezoactuator, as expected.
-Since the travel range is inversely proportional to the resonance frequency\cite{yong2012invited}, the performance of our Z-nanopositioner can be evaluated from the product of travel range $\times$ resonance frequency, which at 6 $\mu$m $\times$ 100 kHz significantly exceeds (by more than 10-fold) the 25 $\mu$m $\times$ 1--2 kHz shown in conventional SICM nanopositioners.
+Importantly, undesirable vibrations were suppressed in the Z-positioner below the first resonance frequency at \SI{100}{kHz} [Fig. \ref{f3}(a)].
+The measured first resonance frequency agreed reasonably well with the result of the FEA simulation [Fig. \ref{f3}(b)].
+The travel range of Z-nanopositioner was $\sim$\SI{6}{\micro m}, as measured with a laser vibrometer (NLV-2500, Polytech), approximately half the original maximum displacement of the Z-piezoactuator, as expected.
+Since the travel range is inversely proportional to the resonance frequency~\cite{yong2012invited}, the performance of our Z-nanopositioner can be evaluated from the product of travel range $\times$ resonance frequency, which at \SI{6}{\micro m} $\times$ \SI{100}{kHz} significantly exceeds (by more than 10-fold) the \SI{25}{\micro m} $\times$ 1--2 kHz shown in conventional SICM nanopositioners.